Voucher / Cohort

 How much does payroll cost for a 5-person nonprofit?

-Gusto Simple with nonprofit discount at 5 employees is $36 + (5 x $6) = $66 per month.
-Patriot Full Service is $57.
-OnPay with discount is $66.
-QuickBooks Payroll Core with QBO nonprofit bundle is $69.
-All are competitive; Patriot wins on sticker.
+Gusto Simple with the nonprofit discount at 5 employees is about $44 + (5 x $6) = $74 per month.
+Patriot Full Service is $62.
+OnPay with discount is about $74.
+QuickBooks Payroll Core (payroll itself is not nonprofit-discounted) is $50 + (5 x $6.50) = $82.50, the priciest of the four.
+Patriot wins on total.

 Should nonprofits use a PEO or a regular payroll service?